Where time almost stands still

 Discover the marine wildlife that lives in the cold waters of the Atlantic Ocean

 Explore the town Luderitz and the unexpected wildlife nearby

 On a city tour you can explore this peculiar town and with the help of a guide, gain a better understanding of its unique history.
 By going on a catamaran marine tour, you can also learn more about the rich ecosystem found beneath the waves of the Atlantic Ocean.

 The nearby Halifax Island is home to thousands of African (jackass) penguins

 The cold Benguela stream provides these seals with enough fish to support them in large numbers.

 These horses have adapted to their desert environment and continue to eke out an existence against all odds.

 WILDLIFE NEAR LUDERITZ

-Life in the desert
+Life in the Atlantic

 The rich Atlantic Ocean is home to a wealth of aquatic wildlife for you to discover.
 By stepping onto a boat and heading out into the bay, you might be surprised by what you find.
 Speaking of surprises, further inland you may also encounter the only feral horses in Africa too.